redhat-integration-resources/camel-sizing-patterns/Readme.md

 To collect a number of representative Camel based patterns, and standardise their implementation across different Camel flavoured runtimes:

- - Fuse
+ - Fuse (SpringBoot)
  - Camel K
  - Camel Quarkus
+ - Camel SpringBoot

 ## Requirements

 Each pattern should:

  - expose an OpenApi interface
- - perform AtlasMap based data transformations
+ - perform AtlasMap or XSLT based data transformations
  - perform JSON to XML conversions
  - include HTTP backends to interact with
  - be based on Camel's XML DSL